NYUCyberFellows-CSGY6843/assignment2-webserver/README.md

-# assignment2-webserver
+# Python Programming: Web Server
-Skeleton code for assignment #2 - web server
+Skeleton code

+Please read the assignment documentation before continuing.
+Do not attempt to push code to this repo.